-The Lupus Initiative® is a program of the American College of Rheumatology’s Collaborative Initiatives.
-TLI staff members include the following:
+The Lupus Initiative® (TLI) is a program of the American College of Rheumatology’s Collaborative Initiatives (COIN) Department.
+COIN staff members include the following:

 Sheryl brings two decades of expertise in creating and managing programs that increase diversity and raise awareness of disparities.
-Sheryl practiced law prior to beginning her work in the nonprofit sector.
-In her legal career, she represented a primary-care-focused medical school, individual physicians, and a hospital.
-Most recently she has had significant and measurable success leading results-driven projects related to health disparities in lupus.
+Prior to beginning her work in the nonprofit sector, Sheryl was a practicing attorney representing a primary-care-focused medical school, individual physicians and a hospital.
+Most recently, she has earned a significant and measurably successful track record leading results-driven projects related to health disparities in lupus.
 Sheryl holds a Bachelor of Arts in Journalism from the University of Minnesota and a Doctor of Law from Emory University School of Law where she was a Robert Woodruff Fellow.

 Director, Collaborative Initiatives